zuozhenggh/learning-library/create-labs/labs/2-labs-git-hub-get-started-install-configure/2-labs-git-hub-get-started-install-configure.md

 ### Objectives

-* Create a GitHub Account
+* Create a GitHub Account.
 * Associate your GitHub account with your Oracle email account.
-* Set up the GitHub Environment
+* Set up the GitHub Environment.
-* Install GitHub Desktop Client
+* Install GitHub Desktop Client.
 ### What Do You Need?

 * Familiarity with HTML is helpful.